manulera/ShareYourCloning_backend/README.md

 ### Running locally with docker :whale:

-> If you want to run the full application and not just the backend, see [this](https://github.com/manulera/ShareYourCloning?tab=readme-ov-file#timer_clock-getting-started-in-5-minutes).
+If you want to serve the full site (backend and frontend) with docker, check [getting started in 5 minutes](https://github.com/manulera/ShareYourCloning#timer_clock-getting-started-in-5-minutes) in the main repository.

-You can build the docker image and run it:
+If you want to serve only the frontend from a docker container, an image is available at [manulera/shareyourcloningbackend](https://hub.docker.com/r/manulera/shareyourcloningbackend).
+The image is built from the Dockerfile in the root of this repository and exposes the port 3000.
+To run it:

 ```bash
 docker build -t manulera/shareyourcloningbackend .